couchbaselabs/observability/examples/native/README.md

 ## Environment Variables ##

 There are various environment variables you can configure:
 - `NUM_CLUSTERS`, the number of clusters to partition the nodes into.
-Defaults to 2.
+Defaults to 3.
 - `NUM_NODES`, the number of nodes to create.
 Defaults to 3.

 - `SERVER_USER`, the admin username to configure for all Couchbase Server nodes.
 Defaults to "Administrator".
 - `SERVER_PWD`, the password for $SERVER_USER to configure for all Couchbase Server nodes.
-Defaults to "couchbase".
+Defaults to "password".

 - `CB_VERSION`, the Couchbase Server version (tag on DockerHub) to run on all nodes.
 Defaults to enterprise-6.6.3.
 - `NODE_RAM` (in MiB).
 Defaults to 1024, and is used to calculate service quotas.